riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 # 238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke

+> [!WARNING]
+> Riverbed recently released the Riverbed Operator for Kubernetes, which is the preferred deployment method for Kubernetes.

 In this cookbook a Java web-application deployed with multiple replicas on a Kubernetes cluster, is  instrumented with APM using a custom Daemonset POD agent

 ![Cookbook 238](images/cookbook-238.png)